 Good attendance is a central component of our students’ learning and success in school.
 Students, parents, teachers, administrators, support staff, and members of the Board of Education in accordance with Education Law 3205 and 3210 have collaboratively developed the Board of Education Attendance Policy.
 The student and his/her parent are responsible for providing written notification of the reason for absence upon the student’s return to school.
 Both excused and unexcused absences are defined in the Board Policy.
 If you have questions on this policy or would like a full copy of the policy, please contact the District Office at 758-7575.

 The Board of Education recognizes that the safety of students, employees and the public is most important.
 All students, employees and the public share in the responsibility to make our schools safe places to learn.
 Both District-wide and building safety plans have been adopted by the Board of Education in accordance with the Schools Against Violence in Education (SAVE) legislation and are available for your review.
-The meeting dates for this committee are scheduled and noted on the calendar.
+The meeting dates for this committee are scheduled and noted on the District Calendar.

 If you would like to register to receive 48-hour prior notification of pesticide applications that are scheduled to occur in your school, please notify Steven Marotta, Director of Facilities in writing on or before October 1 in any school year.
 In the event of an emergency application necessary to protect against an imminent threat to human health, a good faith effort will be made to supply written notification to those on the 48-hour prior notification list.
 However, in certain circumstances, this may not be possible.
 Additionally, if you have questions regarding pesticide applications made, or scheduled to be made in the District, please contact Steven Marotta, Director of Facilities and Pesticide Notification Officer, at: Ichabod Crane Central School District, P. O. Box 820, Valatie, New York 12184 or by phone at 758-7575 ext.
 3501.

 Since March 1989, the District has participated in the Drug-Free Schools and Community program.
-Existing Board of Education policies are under continuous review and include: Drug and Alcohol Abuse, Drug Free Work Place, Code of Conduct Policy and Public Health Issues Policy.
-For the 2011-12 school year, the Safe and Drug Free Schools Advisory Board will function in collaboration with the District’s Health and Safety Committee.
+Existing Board of Education policies are under continuous review and include Drug and Alcohol Abuse, Drug-Free Workplace, Code of Conduct Policy and Public Health Issues Policy.
+For the 2011-12 school year, the Safe and Drug-Free Schools Advisory Board will function in collaboration with the District’s Health and Safety Committee.

 According to the Family Educational Rights and Privacy Act, “Parents of students under eighteen (18) or a student eighteen (18) or older have a right to inspect and review any and all official records, files, and data directly related to their children and themselves, including all material that is incorporated into a student’s cumulative record folder…teacher or counselor ratings and observation and verified reports of serious or recurrent behavior patterns.’’
 If you have questions on this law, please contact either the appropriate building principal or Central Office.
-View Student Records Policy

 The Board of Education is committed to safeguarding the right of all students and employees within the District to learn and work in an environment that is free from all forms of harassment.
 Board of Education policy #0110 governs this issue and contain the procedures which regulate its implementation.
 Board policies are available in all buildings and also in the Central Office.